wiro-consultants/html5mediaelements/Documentation/Introduction/Index.rst

 	:width: 658px
 	:alt: Media Record

-	Media record with a wmv file as source, a poster image generated with ffmpeg and 3 web-friendly versions, also generated with ffmpeg
+	Media record with a wmv file as source, a poster image generated with ffmpeg and three web-friendly versions, also generated with ffmpeg

 Conversion task
 ---------------